ShashuBoy/COL226-Assignments/Family_Tree/README.md

 # Assignment 5: Relations in Prolog.
 #### *Submitted by - Suyash Agrawal (2015CS10262)*

-Relation were construction on Stark and Targaryen Families from a Fantasy Fiction named Game of Thrones.
+Relation were defined on Stark and Targaryen Families from a Fantasy Fiction named Game of Thrones.

 Relations Defined:
 * brother